-The Human Resources Department will discuss with the PSA or their designated representative an appropriate method of soliciting contributions from coworkers.
-The contributions shall be submitted to the Human Resources Department and Human the Resources Department will process the contribution list in the order established.
-Any officer shall be allowed to contribute a maximum of eighty (80) hours of leave from their accrued management leave balance to another full-time or permanent part-time worker in the City who is suffering from a catastrophic illness and has exhausted his or her own sick leave, provided, however, they have maintained a positive management leave balance of forty (40) hours or more following the donation.
+The Human Resources Division will discuss with the PSA or their designated representative an appropriate method of soliciting contributions from coworkers.
+The contributions shall be submitted to the Human Resources Division and Human the Resources Division will process the contribution list in the order established.
+Any employee shall be allowed to contribute a maximum of eighty (80) hours of leave from their accrued management leave balance to another full-time or permanent part-time worker in the City who is suffering from a catastrophic illness and has exhausted their own sick leave, provided, however, they have maintained a positive General Leave balance of forty (40) hours or more following the donation.
 Once the contribution is made it cannot be rescinded.

 Upon return to work, an employee may bank any remaining hours that have been contributed up to a maximum of forty (40) hours.
-If the contribution list has not been exhausted, the contributing workers will be notified that their contribution was not required and the balance restored.
+If the contribution list has not been exhausted, the contributing employees will be notified that their contribution was not required and the balance restored.